Visual Prompt Tuning for Test-time Domain Adaptation: Abstract

 \section{Abstract}

-Models should have the ability to adapt to unseen data during test-time to avoid performance drop caused by inevitable distribution shifts in real-world deployment scenarios.
+Models should be able to adapt to unseen data during test-time to avoid performance drops caused by inevitable distribution shifts in real-world deployment scenarios.
 In this work, we tackle the practical yet challenging test-time adaptation (TTA) problem, where a model adapts to the target domain without accessing the source data.
-We propose a simple recipe called data-efficient prompt tuning (DePT) with two key ingredients.
+We propose a simple recipe called \textit{Data-efficient Prompt Tuning} (DePT) with two key ingredients.
 First, DePT plugs visual prompts into the vision Transformer and only tunes these source-initialized prompts during adaptation.
 We find such parameter-efficient finetuning can efficiently adapt the model representation to the target domain without overfitting to the noise in the learning objective.
-Second, DePT bootstraps the source representation to the target domain by memory bank-based online pseudo labeling.
+Second, DePT bootstraps the source representation to the target domain by memory bank-based online pseudo-labeling.
 A hierarchical self-supervised regularization specially designed for prompts is jointly optimized to alleviate error accumulation during self-training.
-With much fewer tunable parameters, DePT demonstrates not only state-of-the-art performance on major adaptation benchmarks, but also superior data efficiency, i.e., adaptation with only 1\% or 10\% data without much performance degradation compared to 100\% data.
+With much fewer tunable parameters, DePT demonstrates not only state-of-the-art performance on major adaptation benchmarks VisDA-C, ImageNet-C, and DomainNet-126, but also superior data efficiency, i.e., adaptation with only 1\% or 10\% data without much performance degradation compared to 100\% data.
 In addition, DePT is also versatile to be extended to online or multi-source TTA settings.